levilindsey/grafx/README.md

 #### A 3D graphics framework for WebGL.

+_DISCLAIMER: This has some rough edges and should probably not be used directly within production apps._

 _See this in use at [levi.codes/space-debris][demo]!_

 This framework only defines graphics logic.
 If you also need a 3D physics engine, checkout